 The exceptions to this paragraph are set out in Section B2.9.6 and Section Z4 and in essence include that the Committee and any of its Members will be excluded from this paragraph in the case of fraud, death or personal injury caused by negligence of the Committee or any of its Members.

-Chairman and Committee Sponsor
+Chair and Committee Sponsor

-There shall be a chairman to the Committee (PAB Chairman) who shall be a person appointed (and removed) by the Panel from time to time.
+There shall be a chair to the Committee (PAB Chair) who shall be a person appointed (and removed) by the Panel from time to time.

-The PAB Chairman shall select a PAB Vice Chairman.
-In the PAB Chairman’s absence, the PAB Vice Chairman will fulfil the role of PAB Chairman and exercise such powers, functions and responsibilities as the PAB Chairman.
+The PAB Chair shall select a PAB Vice Chair.
+In the PAB Chair’s absence, the PAB Vice Chair will fulfil the role of PAB Chair and exercise such powers, functions and responsibilities as the PAB Chair.

-There shall be a Panel Sponsor to the Committee who shall be a person appointed (and removed) by the Panel Chairman from time to time.
+There shall be a Panel Sponsor to the Committee who shall be a person appointed (and removed) by the Panel Chair from time to time.

-The PAB Chairman, PAB Vice Chairman and Panel Sponsor shall not be members of the Committee and shall not cast votes as Members.
+The PAB Chair, PAB Vice Chair and Panel Sponsor shall not be members of the Committee and shall not cast votes as Members.

-In the event that both the PAB Chairman and PAB Vice Chairman are unable to attend a meeting then Sections B4.2.3(b) and B4.2.4 shall apply.
-In the circumstance, and for the avoidance of doubt, if Sections B4.2.3 (b) and B4.2.4 apply then the PAB Member acting as chairman shall not cast a vote as a Member.
+In the event that both the PAB Chair and PAB Vice Chair are unable to attend a meeting then Sections B4.2.3(b) and B4.2.4 shall apply.
+In the circumstance, and for the avoidance of doubt, if Sections B4.2.3 (b) and B4.2.4 apply then the PAB Member acting as chair shall not cast a vote as a Member.

-For the avoidance of doubt the PAB Chairman may also be the same person as the person whom the Chief Executive Officer of BSCCo appoints as his representative.
+For the avoidance of doubt the PAB Chair may also be the same person as the person whom the Chief Executive Officer of BSCCo appoints as their representative.

 Secretary